icon notify 12 DAYS OF CHRISTMAS DAY 10 - VISITING CANDY CANE LANE?

 Daily Caffeine Intake Among Americans

-It gets trickier when you up the ante; three to four servings may not seem much, but it can ratchet up your migraine risk by 1.5 times.
-Go beyond—to say five servings—and you've doubled your chances of ending up clutching your head in agony.
+It gets trickier when you drink three to four servings, which can increase your migraine risk by 1.5 times.
+Five servings could double your chances of ending up with a migraine.

 Identifying Your Caffeine Threshold

-Finding out how much is too much takes some detective work—a personal threshold test.
-Start logging what you drink and watch for patterns between your latte lineup and any looming migraines.
+Finding out how much caffeine is too much takes some work—a personal threshold test.
+Start logging what you drink and watch for patterns between your coffee intake and any migraines.

 Understanding these links better could help turn down the dial on frequency.

-Aim to strike a balance where you still enjoy your brew without brewing trouble upstairs.
+Aim to strike a balance where you still enjoy your coffee without having migraines.

 The Role of Diet in Managing Migraines